hungchun0201/NTUclassCrawler/readme.md

-  -h, --help            show this help message and exit --semester SEMESTER   Select the semester you want to query --delay-time DELAY    Set the delay time between each request --tor                 (NOT IMPLETEMENTED)Try to use tor proxy to prevent from blocking IP by the website -p PAGE, --page PAGE  Assign the maximum page
+  -h, --help            show this help message and exit --semester SEMESTER   Select the semester you want to query --delay-time DELAY    Set the delay time between each request -p PAGE, --page PAGE  Assign the maximum page
   -s [SAVE], --save [SAVE]
                         Store the result.
 You can specify your filename.